Synthetic likelihood in misspecified models: Introduction

-{The goal of BSL and ABC methods is to conduct inference in models that are so complicated that the resulting likelihood is intractable.
-However, even complex models are only approximations of reality and correct specification is often unlikely.
-Hence, for a diverse collection of summary statistics, it is unlikely that the model can match the features of the data measured by the chosen summaries; with this problem likely to be exacerbated in early phases of model exploration, design, and formulation.
-When the summaries simulated under the assumed model cannot match the observed summaries, for any value of the unknown parameters, we say that the model is misspecified.
-This notion of misspecification is consistent with the notion of model misspecification in the ABC context (see, e.g., \citealp{marin2014relevant}, and \citealp{frazier2020model}). }
+{The goal of both methods is to conduct inference in models that are so complicated that the resulting likelihood is intractable.
+However, models are only ever an approximation of reality and, thus, correct specification is unlikely.
+Hence, for a diverse collection of summary statistics, it is unlikely that the assumed model can exactly match all the summaries calculated from the observed data; with this problem likely exacerbated in early phases of model exploration, design, and formulation.
+When the summaries simulated under the assumed model cannot match the observed summaries for any value of the unknown model parameters, we say that the model is misspecified.
+This notion of misspecification is consistent with previous analyses of misspecification in ABC (see, e.g., \citealp{marin2014relevant}, and \citealp{frazier2020model}). }

-{Several authors have discussed the impacts of model misspecification within likelihood-based Bayesian inference (see, e.g., \citealp{kleijn2012}, \citealp{miller2015}), however, the authors are unaware of any research that rigorously discusses and characterizes the behavior of BSL in such cases. {While \cite{frazier2019robust} explore the application of BSL in simple misspecified models, the authors do not discuss the general behavior of BSL in misspecified models.} In addition, \cite{frazier2019bayesian} explore the theoretical behavior of BSL, but their analysis is entirely restricted to the case of ``correct'' model specification; i.e., where the assumed model can match the observed summary statistics for some value in the parameter space.\footnote{While \cite{frazier2019bayesian} do allow the variance used in the SL to be misspecified, this ``misspecification'' only alters the posterior variance and thus does not alter the nature of posterior concentration. } }

-{In this paper, we rigorously characterize the behavior of BSL in cases where the model is misspecified, and demonstrate that the BSL posterior can be highly-sensitive to model misspecification.
-Further, we show that under model misspecification the limiting behavior of the BSL and ABC posteriors are significantly different.
-Indeed, in contrast to ABC, the BSL posterior can concentrate posterior mass on values of the parameters under which the observed and simulated summaries take on very different values.
-Lastly, we investigate potential approaches for controlling model misspecification in Bayesian inference within the context of BSL.
-We demonstrate that a popular approach used in likelihood-based Bayesian inference is ineffective for BSL, and obtain new insights into why two existing approaches for BSL can be effective.}
+Several authors have now discussed the impacts of model misspecification in likelihood-based Bayesian inference (see, e.g., \citealp{kleijn2012}, \citealp{miller2015}, \citealp{bhattacharya2019bayesian}), and it is known that ABC posteriors display non-standard asymptotic behaviors in misspecified models (\citealp{frazier2020model}).
+Given the links between ABC and BSL, it is critical for us to understand the behavior of the BSL posterior in misspecified models.
+However, we are unaware of any research that rigorously characterises the behavior of BSL under model misspecification.